-- Available-for-sale financial assets are carried at fair value.
+- Available-for-sale financial assets (including investment in life insurance policies) are carried at fair value.
 Unrealised gains and losses arising from changes in the fair value are recognised in investment revaluation reserve.
 When the securities are sold, the difference between the sale proceeds and the carrying value, and the accumulated fair value adjustments in the investment revaluation reserve are treated as gains or losses on disposal. - Interest income is recognised using the effective interest method and disclosed as interest income.